 Aerating your lawn is essentially soil cultivation; that is, it’s the rearranging of your lawn’s soil by breaking up its surface layer.
-You might hear it called coring, spiking or slicing, or even core aeration.
-In other words, aerating is the process of creating “pores” in your soil so it can soak up all the good stuff (like Sunday’s lawn nutrients) to make your grass healthy and green.
+Aerating is the process of creating “pores” in your soil so it can soak up all the good stuff (like Sunday’s lawn nutrients) to make your grass healthy and green.

-Simply put, aeration is essential to having a healthy, resilient lawn as it lets oxygen, water and nutrients penetrate past the topsoil to reach the root zone, where essential lawn nutrients can stimulate root growth to create healthier, stronger grass.
+Aeration is essential to having a healthy, resilient lawn as it lets oxygen, water and nutrients penetrate past the topsoil to reach the root zone, where crucial lawn nutrients can stimulate root growth to create healthier, stronger grass.
 Aerating your lawn is pretty cool because it …

-If you don’t aerate your lawn, you risk having compacted soil.
-Which basically means oxygen, water and lawn care nutrients can’t get past the surface-level layer (what you see with your naked eye).
+If you don’t aerate your lawn, you risk having compacted soil; meaning oxygen, water and lawn care nutrients can’t get past the surface-level layer (what you see with your naked eye).
 All the soil beneath that top layer is then at risk of starving when it’s deprived of air and water and nutrients.

-// Using a lawn aerator > There’s no need to own the mack daddy of lawn aeration equipment outright (and let it collect dust in the garage with your high school trophies) because you won’t aerate your lawn all that frequently.
-Rent the equipment from a local hardware store, or pick a less-expensive option like Punchau lawn aeration shoes (yes, those are a thing!).
+There’s no need to own the mack daddy of lawn aeration equipment outright (and let it collect dust in the garage with your high school trophies) because you won’t aerate your lawn all that frequently.
+Rent the equipment from a local hardware store, or hire a local landscaper.

 BOTTOM LINE: Knowing when to aerate your lawn really depends on the health of the grass and your lawn’s soil.
 If you have sandy soil, you could probably get away with aerating once every other year.
 If you have clay soil or compacted soil, you may need to aerate twice a year depending on how much traffic your lawn gets.
 Most lawns benefit from aeration once a year.